gaborfinta/ID2209-Gama-Projects/Assignment1/README.md

 First picture shows ambulances (blue sphere) in the field, while the second one shows them during work, dragging unconscious (yellow spheres) people around.

 <img src=https://user-images.githubusercontent.com/31373135/55077542-50a8c680-5098-11e9-9699-d44d83795bc0.png height="200" border="1"> <img src=https://user-images.githubusercontent.com/31373135/55077541-50a8c680-5098-11e9-92dd-80c8eda2cf0c.png height="200" border="1">

+## Assignment files
+The model folder contains three files.
+In this assignment, the challenges implemented can be found in the *Assignment1_challenge.gaml*.
+This includes the guest memory, the security guard and the bad guests.
+The creative part of the assignment can be found in the file *Assignment1_creative.gaml* and includes the starving guests and ambulances.